rohithooda10/file-explorer/README.md

 ## Introduction

-This File Explorer Application is a project developed as an assignment.
+This File Explorer Application is a project developed in C++.
 It provides two modes: Normal Mode for browsing directories and files and Command Mode for executing various file and directory operations.

 ## Some screenshots